The name of this open source project is Tethys Platform

 The chair is responsible for closing votes and summarizing PSC member votes or appointing another PSC member to do so.
 The chair is responsible for adjudicating should there be a voting dispute.

 The chair may appoint one member of the PSC committee as secretary to take minutes during the meetings.

-Changes to this governing document can be proposed on the Tethys Platform Forum by any member of the forum by creating a post with the "Amendment" tag.
+Changes to this governing document can be proposed on Tethys Platform GitHub Discussions by creating a post with the "Amendment" tag.
 The specific language and section must be included in the proposal.
-As with other motions, the voting and comment period must last a minimum of 3 business days and only PSC member votes are binding.
-An amendment motion passes with a 2/3 majority of PCS members voting "+1".
+The voting and comment period must last a minimum of 3 business days and only PSC member votes are binding.
+An amendment motion passes with a 2/3 majority of PSC members voting "+1".
 No vetoes are allowed for amendment motion votes.